sideye/conspicuous_consumption/log.md

 Next steps
 - Look into solutions that allow us to scrape more likes
 - Look into Microsoft face APIs to perhaps to gender + face prediction based on instagram profile photos

+6/24

+Next steps
+- Logging for errors?
+-